ShiLab-GitHub/3D-DDG/README.md

 # Author statement

-This repository contains supporting files of data and code for the paper manuscript titled "3D-ΔΔG: A dual-channel prediction model for protein-protein binding affinity changes following mutation based on protein 3D structures" currently under review in this lab.
+This repository contains supporting files of data and code for the paper manuscript titled "3D-ΔΔG: A dual-channel prediction model for protein-protein binding affinity changes following mutation based on protein 3D structures".
 The focus of this work is to predict changes in protein-protein affinity using three-dimensional structural information and amino acid sequences of variant side chains.

 # Resources: